Reviews You Can Rely On

 camping stove - do you love perfectly toasted sammies? the cascade 3-in-1 has a cast...

-While the GSI Pinnacle Pro 2 and Eureka SPRK+ Butane may have slightly less power, these stoves had great simmering ability for cooking delicate meals with finesse.
-The Mountaineer is also noteworthy, with an impressive flame power (clocking in at 30,000 BTUs per burner), but it's still nimble enough to deliver a consistently low flame for simmering rice, sauces, or delicately cooked scrambled eggs.
-The capacity to simmer is not necessarily a make-or-break category for people interested in getting food to the “hot” stage to stave hiker hanger.
+While the GSI Pinnacle Pro 2 has slightly less power, it offers excellent simmering for cooking delicate meals with finesse.
+The Mountaineer is also noteworthy for its impressive flame power (30,000 BTUs per burner).
+Yet, it's still nimble enough to deliver a consistently low flame for simmering rice, sauces, or delicately cooked scrambled eggs.
+The capacity to simmer is not necessarily a make-or-break category for people interested in getting food to the “hot” stage to stave off hiker hunger.
 If you decide to go with a stove based on other metrics and still need to simmer, you can always use a heat diffuser to create distance between the flame and your cookware.

 camping stove - although the mountaineer can produce high heat, the fine dial allows...